 - Do not exceed 72 km/h (45 mph) or the posted towing speed limit, whichever is lower.
-Because instability (swaying) of a towing vehicletrailer combination usually increases as the speed increases, exceeding 72 km/h (45 mph) may cause loss of control. - Slow down and downshift before descending steep or long downhill grades.
+Because instability (swaying) of a towing vehicle trailer combination usually increases as the speed increases, exceeding 72 km/h (45 mph) may cause loss of control. - Slow down and downshift before descending steep or long downhill grades.
 Do not make sudden downshifts. - Avoid holding the brake pedal down too long or too frequently.
 This could cause the brakes to overheat and result in reduced braking efficiency.

-How to save fuel and make your vehicle last longer, too
+How to save fuel and make your vehicle last longer

-Getting more kilometers/mileage from a liter/gallon of fuel is easy-just take it easy.
+Improving fuel economy is easy-just take it easy.
 It will help make your vehicle last longer, too.
 Here are some specific tips on how to save money on both fuel and repairs: